DanielJoyce/blag/README.md

 * [ ] Rest API via Claudia, Lambda, and API Gateway
 * [ ] Online account creation
 * [ ] Templating support

+## FAQ

+* **Why 'blag'?**
+  * To blag means to bluff or lie one's way through something.
+So this can be taken as a critique of what many bloggers do, or a statementon my process of figuring AWS out. :)